saladtheory/saladtheory.github.io/README.md

 Notably, by this definition, most foods (e.g., sandwiches) are still arguably "untossed" salads.

 #### Explicit Inclusions
-> The set of things that are salads is the set of things in listed in assumption (2).
+> The set of things that are salads is the set of things listed in assumption (2).

 This definition violates assumption 3; merely enumerating a long list of things that *are* salads produces a lazy and cumbersome definition.
 It also plausibly includes things like a bunch of bananas (fruit salad), so it isn't even very restrictive for all its arbitrary complexity.